Theo Bos (footballer)

 Theo Bos (5 October 1965 – 28 February 2013) was a Dutch football player and coach.
 He played for Vitesse Arnhem from 1983 to 1998.
 During his career at Vitesse, he amassed a total of 429 matches, a record for the club.

 Playing career

+Bos was born in 1965 in Nijmegen and growed up in Arnhem.
 Bos began his career at amateur club Sv Sempre Avanti and played from 1979 to 1983 in the academy of Vitesse.
 After breaking through in several youth teams Bos made his professional debut on 13 August 1983 in the first team against FC Wageningen, which Vitesse won 3–0.

 In the 1988–89 season Bos won the Eerste Divisie title.
 The following season saw further progress; a fourth-place finish in 1989–90 saw Vitesse qualify for the UEFA Cup for the first time in its history.
 The club also reached the final of the domestic cup.
+He scored his first goal for Vitesse on 11 February 1990 during the 2–1 victory against FC Den Bosch.

 Bos spent his entire career for Vitesse, making a total of 429 appearances in 14 seasons with his club.
 He is therefore considered to be Mister Vitesse.